iritmaximus/ohte/docs/instructions.md

 ```
 and it will recreate the databases from scratch.
 Note that YOU WILL LOSE YOUR DATA IN THE DATABASE.

+#### Note
+You have to have two terminals, running the database and other the project.

 #### Create them yourself